open/close all folders

 - Given that it's been implied that Steve Rogers is Azor Ahai, and his canon history with HYDRA, perhaps they're a cult of Les Collaborateurs who serve the Others in exchange for being spared (like Craster), and the Night's Queen will reach out to them as part of her plans.

-- A hint in this direction is Jeor grousing he doesn't know any of his nieces' father's names, expect for Lyanna's: Jayms.
+- A hint in this direction is Jeor grousing he doesn't know any of his nieces' father's names, except for Lyanna's: Jayms.
 Just like James Howlett.

 - Probably.
 If Lyanna Mormont truly is an expy for X-23, then she's the natural-born daughter of Maege Mormont who enjoys taking lovers but never married.